-Watch: Bootprints Hiking Guide, Angler Mountain Trail
+Watch: Bootprints Hiking Guide to Angler Mountain Trail

 SILVERTHORNE — The Angler Mountain Trail accessed off of Bald Eagle Road is an ideal hike for several different types of recreators.
 For a local looking to fit a solid 1-2-hour workout into a packed day; someone who’s getting back into shape and not looking for a higher-level fitness challenge; or a visitor who’s less adjusted to Rocky Mountain hiking and our elevation, this trail offers solid elevation gain and will leave you sweating while providing great westerly views.